TelegramBots/book/src/example-bot.md

 # Example

-In the quickstart guide, we got an access token and used [`getMe`] method to check our setup.
+In the quickstart guide, we got an access token and used the [`getMe`] method to check our setup.
-It is time to make an _interactive_ bot that gets user's message and replies to that.
+It is time to make an _interactive_ bot that gets users' messages and replies to them.

 ![Example Image](docs/example-01.jpg)

-Copy the following code to `Program.cs` file.
+Copy the following code to `Program.cs`.

 > Replace `YOUR_ACCESS_TOKEN_HERE` with the access token from Bot Father.